-Any furloughed staff are NOT allowed to do any work for the employer during the period in which they are furloughed.
+From the period between March to end of June, any furloughed staff are NOT allowed to do any work for the employer during the period in which they are furloughed.
 The grants do not cover wages of employees working a reduced schedule due to the virus; the employee mustn’t work for the employer at all during the furloughed period - this is different to short term working and layoff.

 Who can apply for the scheme?